rd--/jssc3/help/Essay/SuperScript.md

-## Superscript
+## SuperScript

-SuperScript is a preliminary experiment in providing a rich text environment for writing SuperCollider  (McCartney, 1996) synthesiser programs.
+SuperScript is a preliminary experiment in providing a rich text environment for writing SuperCollider (McCartney 1996) synthesiser programs.
 This experiment is extended a little in the [Small Hours](./smallhours.html) environment for the [Simple Programming Language](https://rohandrape.net/t/spl).

-SuperScript (Precision Software, 1985) is also a word processor for Commodore 64 computers.
+SuperScript (Precision Software 1985) is also a word processor for Commodore 64 computers.

 ## Synthesiser